spotlightpa/poor-richard/content/news/2020-04-17-pa-released-figures-on-the-coronavirus-and-race-but-not-specific-geographic-data-experts-say-that’s-a-problem.md

 “We know there are these inequalities,” she said, “and we can’t even begin to address them if we cant see who is sick and where they’re sick.”

-***100% ESSENTIAL:**Spotlight PA provides its journalism at no cost to newsrooms across the state as a public good to keep our communities informed and thriving.
-If you value this service, please give a gift today at[spotlightpa.org/donate](https://www.spotlightpa.org/donate).*
+<i><b>100% ESSENTIAL:</b>Spotlight PA provides its journalism at no cost to newsrooms across the state as a public good to keep our communities informed and thriving.
+If you value this service, please give a gift today at[spotlightpa.org/donate](https://www.spotlightpa.org/donate).</i>

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/tips/?tip_text=Do%20you%20have%20a%20tip%20about%20%3Cb%3Ehow%20Pa.'s%20government%20is%20responding%20to%20the%20coronavirus%3C%2Fb%3E%3F%20Tell%20us."></div>